-These trailers were created with PowerPoint 2016 but we have tested them on versions as old as 2007.
+These book trailer maker templates were created with PowerPoint 2016 but we have tested them on versions as old as 2007.
 For older versions of PowerPoint there are some effects that you won’t be able to use.

-Editing: All the editing is done in PowerPoint, and you can easily swap out our audio, photos and video clips for your own.
+Editing: All the editing for these book trailer maker templates is done in PowerPoint, and you can easily swap out our audio, photos and video clips for your own.
 You can duplicate scenes and modify them if you would like your trailer to be longer.
 If you are unfamiliar with PowerPoint, you can easily find some tutorials online that show you specific effects.

 Saving a video file: Saving your awesome PowerPoint presentation as a video is not quite as easy as you would expect it to be.
 Some versions of PowerPoint will allow you to save as video but many will not… check and see if your version allows this capability.
 If your version does not allow you to save as a video file or your video does not save with audio, then you will need to use a PowerPoint to video converter like iSpring River.

 When it comes to creative graphics and other resources for your author book trailer, you can spend as little or as much as you would like to.
 For the sake of looking out for your budget, we focus on taking the most cost-effective route for your trailer.